paulyuk/docs/.github/iac/swa/readme.md

 1) (Optional) Grant correct minimal permissions for inbound publishing and outbound access to dependencies using the Static Web App -> Access control (IAM) blade of the portal

-2) (Optional) Map your DNS CNAME using the Static Web App -> Custom Domain blade of the portal
+2) (Optional) Map your DNS CNAME using the Static Web App -> Custom Domain -> Add blade of the portal.
+Note: remove any Locks on your resource group or resources.
+Also, you must have Edge turned off before attempting.

 ## Configure your CI/CD pipeline